Elpidio Quirino: Economy

 Upon assuming the reins of government, Quirino announced two main objectives of his administration: first, the economic reconstruction of the nation and second, the restoration of the faith and confidence of the people in the government.
 In connection to the first agenda, he created the President's Action Committee on Social Amelioration (PACSA) to mitigate the sufferings of indigent families, the Labor Management Advisory Board to advise him on labor matters, the Agricultural Credit Cooperatives Financing Administration (ACCFA) to help the farmers market their crops and save them from loan sharks, and the Rural Banks of the Philippines to facilitate credit utilities in rural areas.

+The Import and Exchange Control Act of 1948 was fully implemented only after Quirino won.
+During his term, Congress also created the Central Bank of the Philippines to control currency, banking, and credit.
+Before implementing controls, the Bell Trade Act required approval from the U. S. President.
+President Harry S. Truman agreed to the controls if the Philippines accepted an all-American economic mission called the Bell Mission, led by Daniel Bell, which surveyed the country’s economy in July 1950.
+The mission reported the harsh economic conditions of the Philippines.
+Its findings led to the Romulo-Snyder Agreement and the Quirino-Foster Agreement, including a $70 million loan proposal from Central Bank Governor Miguel Cuaderno.

 Social programs

 Enhancing President Manuel Roxas' policy of social justice to alleviate the lot of the common mass, President Quirino, almost immediately after assuming office, started a series of steps calculated to effectively ameliorate the economic condition of the people.
 After periodic surprise visits to the slums of Manila and other backward regions of the country, President Quirino officially made public a seven-point program for social security which included the following: